GaloisInc/adapt/Ingest/Language.md

 			prov-tc:source="/dev/audit",
 			//alternately, "/proc"])
 ```
-An artifact such as *ex:createExe* can be used by a UoE such as *ex:parentb* executing an operation *adapt:useOp* that is one of 'read', 'recv', 'accept', or 'execute'.
+An artifact such as *ex:createExe* can be used by a UoE such as *ex:parentb* executing an operation *prov-tc:operation* that is one of 'read', 'recv', 'accept', or 'execute'.
 Required attributes include the time of the use action, and the use operation.
 Optional attributes include an entry address (for example, if useOp is 'execute'), an argument list passed to an executed function, and a return value returned by an executed function.

 ```
 used(ex:parentb, ex:createExe, 015-10-16T02:13:07Z,[